 As the imsmanifest.xml name suggests, the file is in XML format.
 The XML file will look something like the example below.
 The file contains key information for your LMS to interpret.
 While we’ll discuss some of these now, it’s worth noting that this is a basic example.
 It contains just a single module and enough sample files to illustrate our discussion points.
 In reality, a course could contain hundreds of entries in the manifest.

 Six takeaways about the manifest:

-- Schemaversion: This tells us which version of the SCORM specification the course is compliant with.
-In this example, the relevant version is 1.2 but the schemaversion could also specify 2004 2nd Edition, or 2004 3rd Edition, etc.
+2. Schemaversion: This tells us which version of the SCORM specification the course is compliant with.
+In this example, the relevant version is 1.2 but the schemaversion could also specify 2004 2nd Edition, 2004 3rd Edition, or another edition.

-- Items: These are effectively the modules for your SCORM.
+3. Items: These are effectively the modules for your SCORM.
 While SCORMs can contain multiple modules, one is most common.
-In the above example, I’ve drawn an arrow from point 3 to point 6.
-That’s to illustrate that the indentifierref is important.
+In the above example, I’ve drawn an arrow from point 3 to point 6 to illustrate the importance of the indentifierref.
 In this case, “launch_page” links to a resource.
-In other words, the item has a resource, which it’s linked to by the id launch_page.
+In other words, the item has a resource, which is linked to by the id launch_page.
 That resource defines what type of item it is and where the content for the module is located.
 I’ll describe that in detail a little later.

 While a manifest file looks simple once you break it down into its various parts, things do go wrong.
 Common issues include:

-- If your course includes a quiz but has no mastery score defined, then the pass/fail determination can also break.
-(More on that in day four of this series.)
+4. If your course includes a quiz but has no mastery score defined, then the pass/fail determination can also break.
+(You can read more about that here).